 Where CPUs Make More Sense Than APUs

-Unfortunately, though, once you get into having a ~$500 or so budget or higher, it makes more sense to go with a budget-friendly CPU and a mid-range graphics card.
+Typically, once you get into having a ~$500 budget or higher, it makes more sense to go with a budget-friendly CPU and a mid-range graphics card.

-So, again, there isn’t a huge budget range where AMD’s APUs make sense.
+So, again, there aren’t a lot of price points where AMD’s APUs make sense.
 However, the ranges where these new APUs do make sense are what I call “critical” ranges because there are a lot of gamers out there who are working with a tight budget and who just need an entry-level system that will allow them to at least be able to play their favorite games.

-And, for those gamers, an APU makes sense.
+And, for those gamers, in a normal market, an APU does sense.

 Who Wins in the Battle of APUs vs. CPUs?